No-Bake Viral “Japanese Cheesecake” (2-Ingredient Yogurt Dessert)

 How to Make This No-Bake Viral Cheesecake

-✓ Step #2: Add Biscoff cookies - Add in half or full-size cookies into the yogurt.
+✓ Step #2: Add Biscoff cookies - Add Biscoff cookies directly into the yogurt, layering them evenly.
+You can use whole cookies or break them in half depending on your container size.
 If you wanted to add optional toppings, you can do that here as well.
 You can even add some yogurt on top of the cookies, put the lid on and let it sit in the fridge overnight.

 Biscoff cookies in plain Greek yogurt, ready to be refrigerated.